 Music and Activities

-Levitt Amp Chattanooga Music Series : This fall, there’s a brand new concert series coming to town, the Levitt AMP Chattanooga Music Series.
-Ten weeks of free, live music on the lawn of the Bessie Smith Cultural Center featuring local, regional and national talent.
+Levitt Amp Chattanooga Music Series : This fall, the Levitt AMP Music Series returns to Chattanooga.
+The music series features ten weeks of free, live music on the lawn of the Bessie Smith Cultural Center featuring local, regional, and national talent.
 There will be a wide variety of artists performing an array of musical genres, some familiar, some new.
 Grab a blanket or a lawn chair to enjoy a relaxing night of live music in the heart of downtown Chattanooga.

 RiverRocks Chattanooga : RiverRocks is a month-long festival that celebrates the great outdoors with just about every activity imaginable: trail running, cycling, swimming, kayaking, mountain biking, rock climbing, and more.
 The October festival attracts both professional and amateur athletes from all over to participate in its many events, which begin with the StumpJump 50k and wrap up with the Trailblaze Challenge.
 The activities range in difficulty level and provide fun for the most serious athletes down to the littlest adventure kids.
 Throughout the festival there is live music and a joyous atmosphere of celebration as people come together to celebrate Chattanooga’s outdoors.